vishnu350/rs-mainspring-winder/README.md

 8. Enjoy the rest of your day knowing that it just cost you $5 and a measly stapler clip to wind up a fancy Swiss mainspring.

 # Thanks
-I would like to thank Fratink for coming up with the original design: https://www.thingiverse.com/thing:3540660 , the same free licensing scheme is reused for this work.
-However, the design was too crude to use, so I had to completely re-engineer it.
+Thanks to Fratink for coming up with the original design: https://www.thingiverse.com/thing:3540660, the same free Creative Commons licensing scheme is reused for this work.
+However the design was lacking in polish, so I rebuilt it from scratch.
+With math.

-If you like my work, consider contributing to the design or experimenting with 3D printouts using untested paramenters.
-Or just buy me a drink by sponsoring me, that will also work.
+If you like my work, consider contributing to the design or experimenting with 3D printouts using untested parameters.
+Or just buy me a drink by sponsoring me, that will also work :)